Mining Could Pollute Alaska鈥檚 Chilkat Valley. A Tribe and Local Groups Defend their Way of Life.

 Then in January, Governor Mike Dunleavy issued an to eliminate the Alaska Chilkat Bald Eagle Preserve Advisory Council, which would have transferred council duties to the state鈥檚 Department of Natural Resources (DNR).
 This attempt to remove local and Tribal input from the preserve鈥檚 management and weaken community oversight was described as being 鈥渋n the best interest of efficient administration.鈥 The Alaska Legislature did not agree and the order in March.

-American Pacific Mining vice president Peter Mercer has said that Constantine is away from full-scale mining, but they鈥檙e already developing the infrastructure for it.
-Construction for their exploratory tunnel alone could do lasting damage. 鈥淚f the project is allowed to advance, it could potentially pollute our entire river system,鈥 Donahue says. 鈥淎nd almost everybody in this valley participates in some form of subsistence activity鈥攆ishing, hunting, collecting berries鈥攕o it would absolutely change the ways of life of the communities here.鈥
+American Pacific Mining vice president Peter Mercer has said that the Palmer Project will be explored and evaluated for at least the next .
+But Constantine is already developing the infrastructure for mining, and construction for their exploratory tunnel alone could do lasting damage. 鈥淚f the project is allowed to advance, it could potentially pollute our entire river system,鈥 Donahue says. 鈥淎nd almost everybody in this valley participates in some form of subsistence activity鈥攆ishing, hunting, collecting berries鈥攕o it would absolutely change the ways of life of the communities here.鈥

 Haa Kusteey铆 (Our Way of Life)